 Especially useful for those who often work outside their home office, a wireless power bank ensures you don't need to find a coffee shop table with access to an outlet nearby.

-A newer model than the ones we've placed in this guide before, the QuietComfort 45 headphones will reduce outside noise as well as all options out there.
-While Bose usually discounts around the holidays, $279 is already a meaningful drop from the first retail price of $329 and is a great value for such high quality.
+A newer model than the ones we've placed in this guide before, the QuietComfort 45 headphones will reduce outside noise as well as - or better than - all other options out there.

 Some chairs in the Steelcase lineup are comparable to Herman Miller; the Steelcase Gesture is one that often competes with the Aeron for most popular desk chair.